Skip to content

 In this article, we will address one of the most common questions among first-time home buyers in California: Is the earnest money deposit refundable?

-Earnest money deposits are not required by law.
-There is no specific rule that says you have to include a deposit when making an offer to buy a house.
-Even so, it’s customary to do so.
-And it could give you an added advantage in the real estate market.
+In California, earnest money deposits are not required by law.
+There is no rule or requirement that says you have to include a deposit when making an offer to buy a house.

 • First, it shows the seller that the buyer is serious about buying the home.
 This can help the buyer stand out from others who are making offers on the same home.